- Redness and irritation? Seborrheic dermatitis and rosacea can look similar, but they’re different skin conditions.

-- Red, inflamed, scaly, flaky skin
+- Red, inflamed, scaly, and flaky skin

 - Itching

-- Cracking and skin fissures
+- Cracking and fissures in the skin

 Comparison Dimension | Seborrheic Dermatitis | Rosacea |